4 Steps to Down-Regulate the Nervous System with Restorative Yoga

 Restorative Yoga perfectly sets up your body and your mind to elicit the relaxation response in your practice and move you into a parasympathetic state.

-It’s a beautiful practice to help you unwind, destress, and let go, so it is one of the best practices to initiate the highly coveted relaxation response.
+It’s a beautiful practice that helps you unwind, destress, and let go, so it is one of the best practices for initiating the highly coveted relaxation response.

 The next time you find yourself stressed out and wound up, try to initiate the relaxation response through a Restorative Yoga practice.
 Your body and mind will very likely thank you for it.